 Resetting competition policy frameworks for the digital ecosystem

 In a free and open market, competition drives business to offer the best possible range of goods and services at the best possible prices.
-This is good for society, as effective competition is a driver for enterprise and efficiency, generating more choice for consumers while improving quality and maintaining downward pressure on prices.
+This is good for society, as effective competition is a driver for enterprise and efficiency, creating a wider choice for consumers and helping to reduce prices and improve quality.

 Competition policy, adopted and applied by governments and regulatory authorities across the world, is concerned with the application of rules to make sure businesses and companies compete fairly.
 It creates a framework of rules and practices that, if applied consistently, should make markets work better.